Women's Protection Units: Recruitment

 The YPJ (Women's Defense Units) recruits primarily single women for active combat roles.
 Married women with children are often assigned to non-combat roles in public relations, administration, and recruitment.
 Although the bulk of YPJ fighters are Kurdish women, Kurdish forces in Syria declared in 2017 that they will establish a battalion and training facility for Arab women to join the battle against the Islamic State group [IS].
 YPJ is a volunteer army, and there is no compulsory recruitment.
 Some impoverished families receive financial compensation for their daughters' service.
 Women are allowed five days off per month to visit their families, but not all choose to do so, especially if their families discourage their return to the front lines.
 In contrast to men, who can go home every ten days, the rules for women's visits are more flexible, as YPJ makes its own decisions based on their unique perspectives and priorities.
 This reflects a distinct approach from Western feminism, as the women in YPJ have experienced a more direct and tangible form of oppression compared to many in the West, where oppression can be subtler, leading some to deny its existence.

+Additionally, Arab and Yazidi women that the YPJ liberated from ISIS have also begun fighting against their former oppressors.
+The Yazidi population has since created its own self defense force, the Sinjar Resistance Units (YBŞ).
+According to YPJ and SDF commander Newroz Ehmed, the YPJ had between 5,000 and 6,000 fighters in summer 2022, of whom 60% were Kurds and the other 40% were mostly Arabs.
+The YPJ has set up institutions where these women are trained both militarily, as well as in fields such as feminist history and philosophy.

 Foreign volunteers

 Through the Syrian civil war hundreds traveled from Europe, Turkey and others to join the YPJ/YPG, some out of political affinity and others out of a desire to fight ISIS.
 On March 16, 2018, Anna Campbell became the first British woman to die while fighting as a part of the YPJ.
 Campbell had left her home in Lewes, East Sussex to go to Rojava and join the YPJ out of a desire to defend the revolution.
 She was killed by Turkish missile in the city of Afrin during Operation Olive Branch.
 Since her enlistment, a number of other British women, such as Rûken Renas, have also signed up to fight with the YPJ.

 Hanna Bohman is another YPJ fighter hailing from the western hemisphere, in her case Canada.
 After nearly dying in a motorcycle incident, Bohman decided to leave her home in Vancouver, Canada to join the YPJ in February 2014.

-Additionally, Arab and Yazidi women that the YPJ liberated from ISIS have also begun fighting against their former oppressors.
-The YPJ has set up institutions where these women are trained both militarily, as well as in fields such as feminist history and philosophy.
-The Yazidi population has since created its own self defense force, the Sinjar Resistance Units (YBŞ).